Hillsboro, Kansas: Print

 The community is served by two weekly newspapers, the Hillsboro Free Press. and the Hillsboro Star-Journal.
 The Star-Journal is Hillsboro's oldest publication and the city's official newspaper, with the city's largest paid circulation.
 The Free Press is distributed free by carrier to residences in the city, and covers news for the greater Marion County area.

 The Wichita Eagle in Wichita delivers to Marion County on Sundays and Thanksgiving.
 The Salina Journal from Salina offers daily delivery yeararound.

 Radio

 Hillsboro is served by numerous radio stations of the Wichita-Hutchinson listening market area, and satellite radio.
 See Media in Wichita, Kansas.

 Television

 Hillsboro is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV, and satellite TV.
 See Media in Wichita, Kansas.

 Infrastructure

 Transportation

-US-56 highway runs east-west along the north side of the city, and K-15 highway is 0.5 mi northwest of the city.
+US-56 highway runs east–west along the northern side of the city, and K-15 highway is 0.5 mi northwest of the city.